Homotopically equivalent simple loops on 2-bridge spheres in 2-bridge link complements (I): Annular diagrams over 2-bridge link groups

 Note that

 where $E^{\bullet}_0$ is the number of (unoriented) edges in $\partial M$ (counted {\it without} multiplicity), $\chi$ denotes the Euler characteristic, and $\beta_i$ denotes the $i$-th Betti number.
 The last inequality follows from the fact that each component $C$ of $\partial M$ has a positive first Betti number, which in turn follows from the fact that $\RR^2-C$ is not connected.
-Hence,

-as required.
-The remaining assertion follows from the above inequality and the fact that if $M$ is a $[4,4]$-map then
+Hence, the required result follows. \end{proof}